 I know it might sound a bit radical for some but, the truth is, if you want to feel more motivated and get rid of laziness, you must give social media a break.

-Even more extroverted people and/or those who can work with music or TV playing in the background, while also replying to texts every once in a while, should give a step away from social media.
+Even more extroverted people and/or those who can work with music or TV playing in the background, while also replying to texts every once in a while, should take a step away from social media.

-Nobody is free from FOMO — doesn’t matter if an extrovert, introvert or ambivert.
+Nobody is free from FOMO — doesn’t matter if an extrovert, introvert, or ambivert.

 If you’re going to feel anxious all day because of a social media app notification you woke up to, then you probably won’t be as productive as you should be.
 Not to mention all the times you feel like you’ve failed in life while browsing the social media feed because your life isn’t as perfect as others’.